 - Air ducts: Seal duct leaks with an aerosol sealant followed by heat-resistant metal tape.

-If you have questions about air sealing your San Diego area home, call Sherlock Heating & Air Conditioning today for more information.
+If you have questions about air sealing your San Diego area home, call Sherlock Plumbing, Heating & Air today for more information.